Eschatologue/CM_wiki/docs/glossary.md

 ## Special Items^*CM*^ { data-toc-label="Special Items" }

-In *Crown and Misery*, items are classified differently from standard D&D. The concept of "magical" items is not an inherent designation unless explicitly stated in an item’s description.
-Instead, enhanced items are referred to as **Special Items**.
+In *Crown and Misery*, items are classified differently than in standard D&D. While magical items exist in the world for **lore purposes**, they do not have a functional impact on the game mechanics unless explicitly stated in an item’s description.
+The concept of "magical" items, as commonly understood in D&D, is not applied here.
+Instead, enhanced items are referred to as *Special Items*

 ***Definition.*** Special Items are any items improved beyond their basic, mundane (or "stock") versions, such as a +1 Longsword or superior-quality armour (+1 Chainmail).
 While these items are not explicitly magical by nature, they are treated as magical for gameplay purposes, such as for attunement (if required) or Infusion restrictions.